LucasAFournier/predictris/README.md

 ### Training the Agent

-Train the agent on a specific set of tetrominos and save the learned predictive trees.
+Train the agent on a specific set of tetrominos and save the learned prediction trees.

 ```bash
 python scripts/learn.py --tetrominos I J S Z --depth 2 --total-steps 100000 --save --verbose
 ```
 - `--tetrominos`: A list of pieces to include in the training environment.
-- `--depth`: The maximum depth of the predictive trees.
+- `--depth`: The maximum depth of the prediction trees.
 - `--total-steps`: The total number of agent-environment interactions.
 - `--save`: Saves the agent's state (including trees) to a directory named after the experiment parameters (e.g., `tetrominos=IJSZ_depth=2`).